Professor Konstantinos Kontis

 i) Integrated wing technologies that involve: high Aspect Ratio wings; joined or non-planar wing concepts; load control via e.g. spanwise flow control adjustments; flow and flight control using active multi-functional materials; and integrated system sensors and actuators with distributed control and health monitoring.

-ii) Air-transport systems and space access: transition and SBLI; spacecraft plume characterization, contamination and fragmentation studies; plasma-based flow and flight control systems; and integrated propulsion systems including intakes and ducts.
+ii) Air-transport systems and space access: transition and SBLI; spacecraft plume characterization, contamination and fragmentation studies; plume-regolith interactions; plasma-based flow and flight control systems; and integrated propulsion systems including intakes and ducts; advanced space launchers.

-iii) Multi-disciplinary applications: combined PIV and PTSP imaging, using encapsulated sensitive particles; laser-based discharges and their interactions with surfaces; shock wave research; and wind turbine/rotating wing technologies.
+iii) Multi-disciplinary applications: combined PIV and PTSP imaging; laser-based discharges and their interactions with surfaces; directed energy systems; shock wave research; and wind turbine/rotating wing technologies.

 iv) Aerospace vehicle design: design optimisation, uncertainty quantification, engineering analysis.